mojomast/scoreboardussy/README-0.5beta.md

-# Scoreboardussy 0.5.1-beta
+# Scoreboardussy 0.5.2-beta

 This is a 0.5-beta snapshot capturing the current progress on real-time match features and Mon-Pacing integration.

 Date: 2025-08-11

-This is a point release focusing on LAN-friendly startup scripts, Mon-Pacing QR fixes, and layout corrections.
+This point release aligns our interop endpoints with the latest Mon-Pacing client branch: match pushes now use /match and timer updates use /timer.
+Also includes LAN-friendly startup scripts, QR overlay fixes, and layout corrections.

 ## TL;DR
 - New real-time match server scaffolding (MatchStateManager) with server-authoritative timers (100ms ticks)
 - Socket.IO events extended for match control and timer updates
-- Mon-Pacing interop endpoints: /api/interop/mon-pacing/qr, /plan, /event, /test
+- Mon-Pacing interop endpoints: /api/interop/mon-pacing/qr, /match, /timer, /test (legacy /event remains for compatibility)
 - LAN startup scripts for Windows (PowerShell) to bind server and client to your local IP
 - Client overlay now auto-targets server at port 3001 using client hostname
 - Tailwind CSS ensured to load (fixes side-by-side team layout)